Social media has changed our culture, how we get our news, and how we interact with friends.

 Today, 70% of Americans use social media daily.
 On social media sites, users share lots of private details with friends and family.
 But not everything stays private.

 That is important for you to know if you have been injured in a car accident, workplace accident, medical malpractice, or any type of accident resulting in an injury claim.
-When you file a claim, the insurance company lawyers and representatives will scour your social media for evidence that you they will use to try to make you look dishonest.
+When you file a claim, the insurance company lawyers and representatives will scour your social media for evidence that they can use to try to make you look dishonest.

-Keep Your Accounts Private
+Keep Your Social Media Accounts Private

 Every social media company allows users to set personal privacy settings.
 You can designate who can view your content in the privacy settings on your social media sites.
 Several platforms also let you set different privacy settings for different people.